JohnBlue-git/BuildSystem_Note/dynamic_linking_loading.md

     printf("Hello from the shared library!\n");
 }
 ```

-Compile this file into a shared library
+compile this file into a shared library
 ```console
 # -fPIC: This stands for "Position Independent Code".
 It generates machine code that can be loaded at any memory address.